AppliedRecognition/Ver-ID-Credentials-Android-Sample/README.md

 ## Example 3 - Compare Face on ID Card with Live Face

 Building on example 1 and 2, you can use the results of the ID capture and liveness detection sessions and compare their faces.
-The activity below contains two `AsyncTaskLoader` classes that extract the bitmaps from the results and run the face comparison.

 **Important:** When requesting the live face you must set `includeFaceTemplatesInResult` of the `VerIDLivenessDetectionSessionSettings` and `detectFaceForRecognition` of the `VerIDIDCaptureSettings` object to `true` to extract the captured face template and make it available for recognition.